hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 ### Static rules

 Static rules are evaluated once when the window is opened and never again.
+This essentially means that it is always the `initialTitle` and `initialClass` which will be found when matching on `title` and `class`, respectively.

+{{< callout type=warning >}}

+It is not possible to `float` (or any other of the static rules) a window based on a change in the `title` after the window has been created.
+This applies to all static rules listed here.

+{{< /callout >}}

 | Rule | Description |
 | ---- | ----------- |